 The opportunity to sell on these platforms is huge, but what does it mean for brands and manufacturers?
 Where do they stand and how can they capitalize on it?
 Let’s find out.

 Online Marketplaces for Retailers

 For retailers, the greatest advantage of being on an online marketplace is the zero or little cost to start.
 Instead of starting from scratch to set up their own store, sellers can sign up instantly on a marketplace to start selling to millions of potential buyers.
 On top of that, various marketplaces aid with logistics, analytics, and other aspects of operations, leaving just the marketing to sellers.
 Due to ease of setting up and guaranteed results, today there are millions of online retailers on these platforms, moving thousands of products per minute.

 Online Marketplaces for Sellers

-For manufactures, online marketplaces can become an alternative channel of revenue or extension of their own stores.
+For manufacturers, online marketplaces can become an alternative channel of revenue or extension of their own stores.
 Partnering up with retailers on these platforms, manufacturers can reach out to far more shoppers and move products in far greater quantities than their dedicated online sites.
 Presence on online marketplaces also helps manufacturers build a larger digital footprint, get more impressions, better SEO, and ultimately better brand recognizability.
 But a lot of it depends on the product information being disseminated in the right manner.
-In fact, improving product content has proven to be a key factor for online growth and expansion.
+In fact, properly managing product content has proven to be a key factor for online growth and expansion.

 Online Marketplaces for Shoppers